 ADVOCACY AND LOBBYING FOR PSYCHIATRY AND COUNSELING SERVICES

-At the moment no organization or movement in Rwanda advocates or lobbies for the needs of the users and survivors of psychiatry and the counseling services.
+At the moment no organization or movement in Rwanda advocates or lobbies for the needs of the users and survivors of psychiatry and counseling services.
 To do this we must organize our selves and make our voices heard.
-The establishment and the building of the membership base of NOUSPR will be the start to contributing the dignity and voice of this disability group.
+The establishment and the building of the membership base of NOUSPR will be the start to contributing to the dignity and voice of this disability group.

 PROMOTING HUMAN RIGHTS

 In order for users and survivors of psychiatry to become a strong movement that believe in themselves, it is vital that we know our rights and our legal standing in Rwanda.
 We must be strong and believe in our inherent right to dignity.
 NOUSPR members will be made aware of their rights through trainings.